kyscg/kyscg.github.io/_reads/favouritebooks.md

 - White Fang by Jack London
 - War and Peace by Leo Tolstoy
 - Remarkably Bright Creatures by Shelby Van Pelt
+- The Grapes of Wrath by John Steinbeck

 ## Non-fiction